 We came close to aborting the mission due to high winds at the launch site (22mph).
 Although delayed by 30 minutes, the vehicle did take off at 9.57am.

 The event was captured by our camera crew and by an onboard video, producing some spectacular footage.
 There’s a 2-minute ‘Highlights‘ video and a longer ‘Full Story‘ where you can see the preparation, launch and crash landing.

 Our message to UK Microsoft contractors in both videos is that we will go the extra mile for members of our Talent Community – even 21 miles into Space.

-If you are a Microsoft freelance contractor and would like to become a member of Curo’s Talent Community then please complete the form at the bottom of this page.
-We offer an amazing range of cutting-edge contract jobs across the full Microsoft stack – many of which are exclusive to Curo Talent.
+If you are a Microsoft freelance contractor and would like to become a member of Curo’s Talent Community, then please complete the form at the bottom of this page.
+We offer a fantastic range of interesting and cutting-edge contract jobs across the full Microsoft stack – many of which are exclusive to Curo Talent.